Skip to content

 raise ValueError("source, target and flags columns must be of the same type")

-# skip check for source and target column bc they are all of the same type already
+# skip check for source and target column bc they are of same type already

 if not isinstance(flags_column, str) and not isinstance(flags_column, int):

-"source, target and flags columns must be either a string or an integer"
+raise ValueError("source, target and flags columns must be either a string or an integer")

 header = isinstance(flags_column, str)